andrefs/node-catequil/README.md

 # Roadmap

+- [ ] Add multiple default user images and randomize when registering
 - [ ] Allow to create new chat rooms
 - [ ] Add room/conversation to sidebar when invited by someone
 - [ ] Fix mobile layout